Consequences of child identity theft

 Children make a tempting target for identity thieves because theft of a child's identity may go undetected for years.

 After their child is born, most parents apply for a Social Security number, which is all that's required to open most credit accounts.
-It could be years until a child applies for credit in his or her own name.
-This makes it easy for identity theft to go undetected for years and create serious consequences.
+Yet it could be years until a child applies for credit in their own name.
+If a criminal uses it in the meantime, the identity theft can go undetected and create serious consequences: